-Just three 2013 All-MAC selections are eligible to return to MAC Blue teams: senior Madison Czopek of Sterling Heights High, sophomore Jessica Hodge (Utica High) and senior Lindsey Sutter, LCN.
+Just three 2013 All-MAC selections are eligible to return to MAC Blue teams: senior Madison Czopek of Sterling Heights High, sophomore Jessica Lodge (Utica High) and senior Lindsey Sutter, LCN.

 Teams in the Gold may be happy to see three-time defending league championship LCN move into the Blue.

 LCN went 10-0 to claim another division title.
 St. Clair Shores Lake Shore (7-3 in 2013) tied with St. Clair for second.
 Roseville High finished 3-7 in 2013, followed by Warren Cousino (2-8) and Marine City (1-9).

 Warren Woods Tower essentially takes LCN’s spot in the league.

 The lone 2013 All-MAC performer returning to the MAC Gold is Marine City junior Taelor Frank.